Recipe: Rustic Smoked Grouse Pizza

-When cool air causes the maples to shiver and blush brilliantly in the landscape of the Northwoods, upland hunters head out.
-Traversing woodlands, brush and brambles, they know this season.
+When cool air causes the maples to shiver and blush brilliantly in the Northwoods, upland hunters grab their shotguns and dogs, and head out.
+Traversing woodlands, busting brush and brambles, they live for this season.

 Similarly, the season offers an opportunity to honor the glorious admiral of the green sea when the harvest is prepared and shared.
 In my kitchen, dishes enjoyed by a small clutch of family, or friends, often take the form of starter plates.
 I do this for two reasons: First, experience has taught that reluctant wild game eaters can be converted to big game plates if they are introduced to wild game flavor profiles slowly and on a graduated intensity-of-flavor scale.
 Second, by sharing and showcasing the deliciously simple flavors of wild sustainable meats, important dialogue is created around the table.